wp-plugins/powerpress/readme.txt

 * Released on TBA
 * Fixed wo logic errors in the powerpress-player.php (Thanks Tom from the Hawaii Vacation Connection podcast for bringing to our attention)
 * Added support for the [PowerPress in your Language](create.blubrry.com/wp-content/downloads/powerpress-languages.zip) add-on plugin.
+* screenshot files have been moved to the assets folder, they will no longer be packaged with the plugin's zip file.

 = 5.0.8 =